 When a rag accumulates too much dirt, dust, or sand, make sure to change it.
 You don’t want to scratch the clear-coating on the car with grime from the rag.
 Use the smaller brushes and tools for areas that require more attention (rims, headlights, taillights, door handles, and side mirrors), and make sure you continue to wash everything with water.
 Once the entire body of the car is clean, use a cotton cloth to dry the vehicle.
 Use the cotton swabs or other small tools to dry water in cracks or the window wells.
 Now it’s time to wax if you desire to.
 After waxing your car and it’s bone dry, use a small brush to clean up small areas of wax or dust.
 Finally, the last thing to do is clean your windshield and windows with glass cleaner.
 Make sure each window is free of streaks and drips.
 You can use newspaper, believe it or not.
 It works wonders for a streak-free shine for glass and mirrors.

 In conclusion, while it seems like a lot of work, it’s useful to detail your car every few months.
-The Spring and Fall are the most desirable times to do any car wash detailing because the weather isn’t as extreme as Summer and Winter.
+The Spring and Fall are the most desirable times to go to car detailing near me because the weather isn’t as extreme as Summer and Winter, even a mobile car detailing is a great year round option.
 You will be keeping the surfaces and finishes of your vehicle protected and healthy.
 Plus, you’ll be driving around in a shiny car.
 Once your car is clean it’s best to protect it all the time with an extended auto warranty.
 DriveSmart offers a variety of plans to keep you on the road all year.
 Like detailing, DriveSmart knows it’s important to cover all components of your vehicle.
 Get a quote today and have peace of mind knowing that your car is clean and protected on the road ahead.